 What's more, you don’t need to pump up the volume in order to get the HomePod singing.

 Even at low volumes the core excitement is retained, with more bass weight and punch than rivals can muster when similarly quiet.
 And it’s also capable of going loud, and remains composed, clear and unflustered even at maximum volume.

-What’s more, Apple’s promise of 360-degree sound is, unlike many similar promises made by other brands in the past, pretty darn accurate.
+Apple’s promise of 360-degree sound is, unlike many similar promises made by other brands in the past, also pretty darn accurate.
 With the HomePod standing in free space, the sound you hear is very consistent regardless of where you are in relation to it.

 Yes, there are slight variances as you walk slowly in a circle around it – a small drop in treble, for example, presumably as you step between the beams of two tweeters – but every part of (and person in) a room will get more or less the same excellent audio quality.